When Anya and I went to the south of Spain to go trekking, we chose to base ourselves in a town called Capileira.

 There was a tight-knit mass of white houses, dominated by a tall church tower, perched on a long, steep, mountain side.
 Being winter, the surrounding fields were brown and the trees leafless, whilst the mountains directly behind Capileira were covered in snow.

-On our second day there, we followed a trail which ascended the mountain side and at the top, ended at a trekkers’ hut – a so called ‘Refugio de Poqueira’ (or ‘Refugio’ for short).
+On our second day there, we followed a trail which ascended the mountain side directly behind the town.
+At the top, it ended at a trekkers’ hut – a so called ‘Refugio de Poqueira’ (or ‘Refugio’ for short).
 About 1000 metres below Refugio, was a stop called ‘Cortijo de las Tomas’ (or ‘Tomas’).

-We didn’t reach Tomas until about 3pm – we’d left that morning at 10am – and we soon concluded that we didn’t have enough time to do the climb to Refugio and be back at Capileira before dark.
-Despite its romantic sounding name, Tomas was an abandoned shepherd’s hut.
+We left at 9am but didn’t reach Tomas until about 3pm and we soon concluded that we didn’t have enough time to do the climb to Refugio and be back at Capileira before dark.
+Tomas was in fact an abandoned shepherd’s hut.
 There was nothing there.

 Looking up the steep, snow-laden side of the mountain towards Refugio, we saw a group of trekkers descending.
 They reached a certain point not far above Tomas and then levelled off and commenced walking in a horizontal line across the mountain slope on our right.
 They moved quickly.
-There was something there, a road maybe, which we hadn’t seen because of the snow.
+There was something there, a good trail perhaps, which we hadn’t seen because of the snow.

-We ascended to where we had seen the group level off: it wasn’t a road: it was an irrigation ditch, filled with ice and snow.
-It was a relatively simple matter to walk on the ice or on top of the side of the ditch.
+We ascended to where we had seen the group level off: it wasn’t a road: it was an irrigation ditch, frozen solid.
+It was a relatively simple matter to walk over the ice and follow the ditch.
 It cut across several successive mountain sides and ended directly behind Capileira.

 ‘Every year people die up there.’
 He added, ‘but this was real bad luck’.